Locality of connective constants: Introduction, and summary of results

-This is proved subject to a certain condition on the graphs $G$, $G'$, namely that they support so-called \lq \ghf s' (see Section \ref{sec:sec2} for the definition of a \ghf).
-The existence of \ghf s permits the use of a \lq bridge decomposition' of SAWs (in the style of the work of Hammersley and Welsh \cite{HW62}), and this leads in turn to computable sequences that converge to $\mu(G)$ from above and below, \resp.
-The locality result of \eqref{eq:loc1} may be viewed as a resolution of a conjecture of Benjamini, \cite[Conj.
-2.3]{Ben13}, made independently of the work reported here.
+where $\eps_K(G)\to 0$ as $K \to\oo$.
+(A related result holds for quasi-transitive graphs.)
+This is proved subject to certain conditions on the graphs $G$, $G'$, of which the primary condition is that they support so-called \lq \ughf s' (see Section \ref{sec:sec2} for the definition of a \ghf).
+The existence of \ughf s permits the use of a \lq bridge decomposition' of SAWs (in the style of the work of Hammersley and Welsh \cite{HW62}), and this leads in turn to computable sequences that converge to $\mu(G)$ from above and below, \resp.
+The locality result of \eqref{eq:loc1} may be viewed as a partial answer to a question of Benjamini, \cite[Conj.\ 2.3]{Ben13}, made independently of the work reported here.

-A class of vertex-transitive graphs of special interest is provided by the Cayley graphs of finitely presented groups.
+A class of vertex-transitive graphs of special interest is provided by the Cayley graphs of finitely generated groups.
 Cayley graphs have algebraic as well as geometric structure, and this allows a deeper investigation of locality and of graph height functions.
 The corresponding investigation is reported in the companion paper \cite{GL-Cayley} where, in particular, we present a method for the construction of a \ghf\ via a suitable harmonic function on the graph.

 The locality question for percolation was approached by Benjamini, Nachmias, and Peres \cite{bnp} for tree-like graphs.
 Let $G$ be vertex-transitive with degree $d+1$.
-It is elementary that the percolation critical point satisfies $\pc\ge 1/d$ (see \cite[Thm 7]{BH57}), and an asymptotically equivalent upper bound for $\pc$ was developed in \cite{bnp} for graphs with degree $d+1$ and large girth.
+It is elementary that the percolation critical point satisfies $\pc\ge 1/d$ (see \cite[Thm 7]{BH57}), and an asymptotically equivalent upper bound for $\pc$ was developed in \cite{bnp} for a certain family of graphs which are (in a certain sense) locally tree-like.
 In recent work of Martineau and Tassion \cite{MT}, a locality result has been proved for percolation on abelian graphs.
 The proof extends the methods and conclusions of \cite{gm}, where it is proved that the slab critical points converge to $\pc(\ZZ^d)$, in the limit as the slabs become infinitely `fat'.
 (A related result for connective constants is included here at Example \ref{ex:torus}.)

 We are unaware of a locality theorem for the critical temperature $\Tc$ of the Ising model.
-Of the potentially relevant work on the Ising model to date, we mention \cite{Bod,ch, zl}.
+Of the potentially relevant work on the Ising model to date, we mention \cite{Bod,ch, Dob70, DobS, zl, Wei}.